 And it was a given that if Jim was in charge of the girls’ bedtime story, there’d be fits of laughter that certainly didn’t aid in the settling-down-to-bed routine.

 And the girls loved him for it.

 Family and Fans

-By example, Jim and Gloria even taught their children how to be gracious to the tourists who quite frequently passed by 918 Roxbury Drive on the “See the Stars Homes” tour buses.
-Jimmy knew all the bus drivers by name, and was even known to invite fans in for ice cream on occasion.
-And more often than not, it was Kelly and Judy who answered the door when the more forward fans knocked.
+By example, Jim and Gloria also taught their children how to be gracious to the tourists who frequently passed by 918 Roxbury Drive on the “See the Stars Homes” tour buses.
+Jimmy knew all the bus drivers by name, and was known to occasionally invite fans in for ice cream.
+More often than not, it was Kelly and Judy who answered the door when the more forward fans knocked.

 “…this happened very rarely—people were just, you know, they’d come all the way from Iowa and they were so sweet and seemed so innocent, and Judy and I would take a piece of paper and get Dad and just beg him to sign it.
 And if he was having a nap, I admit a couple of times I forged his signature.”

 A forgery never had sweeter intentions.

 Jim did have his limits with the fans: one day a group of tourists decided to have a picnic on the Stewarts’ front lawn.
 This understandably didn’t sit well with Jim, who promptly turned the sprinklers on.